mghotbi/DspikeIn/README.md

 ### Data Transformation

-*Apply various transformations to the spiked data.*
+*Check if the transformations is required.*

 ```r